There is no more pleasant sensation than when a good book falls into our hands and you can no longer leave it until you’ve devoured it completely.

 I don’t think so.

-But if you say – “I help people who are going through a hard time turning around their negative thoughts and making the best of them” – that person will have a better idea of what you do and you won’t sound like a walking encyclopaedia.
+But if you say – “I help people who are going through a hard time turning around their negative thoughts and making the best of them” – that person will have a better idea of what you do, plus you won’t sound like a walking encyclopaedia.

-Imagine you are talking to a person who has come to your website and who wants to know more about how you can help them solve a problem.
+Imagine you are talking to a person who has landed on your website and who wants to know more about how you can help them solve a problem.

 Anticipate the questions that pop into his head at the points where there may be some doubts since you are talking about something more technical.